GarrettHaley/CS-373-DADA/index.md

 #### Conclusion

 This week was interesting, but somewhat hard to follow.
 The material was extremely vast, and the lecturer was not always concise with his explainations.
-The key learning objectives from the week 9 and 10 material were to understand the current state of mobile platforms, their operating systems, the core differences between mobile platforms, the mobile network evolution/security related issues, android security features, android static/dynamic malware analysis, the differences between jailbreaking and rooting, and android platform fundamentals.
-While I did get to learn a little bit about each of these topics, I would have liked to spend more time on this topic than last weeks.
-Overall, I am content with what I have learned from this class.
+The key learning objectives were to understand the current state of mobile platforms, their operating systems, the core differences between mobile platforms, the mobile network evolution/security related issues, android security features, android static/dynamic malware analysis, the differences between jailbreaking and rooting, and android platform fundamentals.
+While I did get to learn a little bit about each of these topics, I would have liked to spend more time on this topic.
+Overall, the material was enjoyable and I am content with what I learned in this class over the past 10 weeks.